So… What is Sushi???Posted on October 17th, 2006 · Post a comment »

-I personally think sushi is wonderful - a little bite of heaven.
-Many of the recipes I provide won’t be completely traditional, but hey… it’s still yummy!
+I personally think sushi is wonderful – a little bite of heaven.
+Many of the recipes I provide won’t be completely traditional, but hey… they’re still tasty!

 Sources: